kakaroto/Beyond20/docs/api.md

 - `ability`: Roll an ability check
 - `saving-throw`: Roll a saving throw
 - `skill`: Roll a skill check
-- `trait`: Display a character trait
+- `trait`: Display a character trait or feature
-- `action`: Display a character action
-- `feature`: Display a character feature
 - `item`: Display an item
 - `attack`: Roll an attack
 - `spell-card`: Display a spell card